- Weekly Schedule

 Special Fridays.
 At the end of the weekly assembly, we raffle draw for special prizes and the order of going to the toy box (everyone gets to go).
 The Mini-Olympic winners are also awarded.

 Field Trips.
-Crazy fun field trip at the end of July and August.
+Crazy fun field trips at Bruce Mills Conservation Park.

 Join us for a full day of activities, entertainment and food at a very clean and safe private park.
 This is the best ‘bang for the buck” that any parent has spent on a field trip.